vostok/devtools/code-style-csharp/readme.md

 * Finalizers.

-* Grouped by access modifier: all public, all protected, all internal, all private:
+* Methods/properties/indexers/operators are grouped by access modifier, then groups are placed in order: public, protected, internal, private.
+Inside each group the order is as follows:

     - static properties